-This details the impact that our pupil premium activity had on pupils in the 2020 to 2021 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Internal tracking showed that our PPG pupils made at least as much progress as their peers with good progress particularly in year 1 and 3.

-They were all supported closely during the lockdown and provision was put in place to cater for their academic and pastoral needs, which was essential during the return to school.

-Our Pupil Premium children were supported financially to enable them to take part in all of the extra-curricular and curriculum enriching activities that we were able to put in place.
+- ➤ Internal tracking showed that our PPG pupils made at least as much progress as their peers. - At KS1 disadvanted pupils achieved in line with their peers in Writing ad Reading.
+There is still a gap between achievemtn in maths - ➤ At KS2 there was a gap between disadvantaged pupils and their peers. - ➤ There are far fewer incidences of anti-social behaviour in KS2.
+There are more in KS1 and EYFS.
+We believe that this is because of the impact of lockdown on our youngest children and their early socialisation experiences. - ➤ Our Pupil Premium children were supported financially to enable them to take part in all of the extra-curricular and curriculum enriching activities that we were able to put in place.